Evaluating the effectiveness of weighted blankets: what to expect

 -

 Reduced movement: Weighted blankets can minimize body movement throughout the night by distributing pressure on the body, leading to fewer disturbances.
-This can be particularly beneficial for people dealing with restless leg syndrome.

 It's important to note that everyone's experience can be different.
 Some people feel an instant sense of comfort and fall asleep quickly, while others may take a few nights to get used to the added body weight.
 If you tend to get hot flashes or don't like feeling weighed down with heavy coverings, a weighted blanket may not be for you.